ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

  - New startup would be something with "nice -n -5" added...

 		nice -n -5 taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic

+# Success!
+## If everything is setup correctly, your server should show up on the main server within a few minutes
+## Good Luck!